 Powering South Australia with wind

 The total cost of this project was $180 million when it was built in 2005.
-Back then, Wattle Point was Australia's largest wind farm.
-The site has a total capacity of 91 MW.
+At this time, Wattle Point was Australia's largest wind farm.
+The site comprises 55 turbines and has a total capacity of 91 MW.

-Wattle Point Wind Farm is located 3 km south west of Edithburgh on the Yorke Peninsula, South Australia.
+Wattle Point Wind Farm is located 3 kilometres southwest of Edithburgh on the Yorke Peninsula, South Australia.
 The site covers a total area of 17.5 km2.

 Construction of the Wattle Point Wind Farm started in July 2004 and was completed in May 2005 with the official opening held on 16 June 2005.

 The first turbine was assembled on 30 November 2004, with each concrete foundation consisting of approximately 230 cubic metres.